cohenadair/anglers-log/doc/UserDefineObject.md

 ### Backup stuff:
 * Add the `UserDefineObject(JSONObject jsonObject)` constructor for importing.
-* Added required code to `JsonParser.java` to create the new objects from a `JSONObject`.
+* Add required code to `JsonImporter.java` to create the new objects from a `JSONObject`.
+* Add required code to `JsonExporter.java`.

+### Tests:
+* Create new tests if needed.
+* Update backup tests for new properties added.

 ### Database stuff:
 * Create or update a `Cursor` subclass for the new `UserDefineObject` subclasses.